Salt & Wind Travel

 Pulque, Central Mexico (Mexico State, Tlaxcala, Puebla, Hidalgo)

 Like tequila and mezcal, pulque is made from the agave plant, specifically maguey, or mature agave.
 The difference is that the maguey sap is flash-fermented to make pulque, while the agave for tequila and mezcal is fire-roasted before fermentation and distillation.
-Fermenting the raw sap produces an effervescent, low-alcohol beverage in a matter of hours.
+Fermenting the raw sap produces an effervescent, low-alcohol beverage in hours.

 Pulque is best enjoyed fresh, which is why (good) pulque doesn’t make it very far outside central Mexico.
 For example, it’s all over Mexico City, especially in the super casual dive bars known as pulquerias.
-Try the milky (in color), fizzy, pulque plain, or flavored curados in any number of fruity, nutty, and spicy combos.
+Try the milky (in color), fizzy, pulque plain, or flavored curados in fruity, nutty, and spicy combos.

 Sotol, Northern Mexico (and present-day West Texas, New Mexico, Arizona)